𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 7 𝘮𝘪𝘯𝘴🕒

 Accessibility

 The first, and perhaps most important reason for subtitling is still to make your content accessible for those who are deaf and hard of heading.
-Indeed, if you are making content for television you may well find subtitles are a legal requirement (Netflix were sued in 2011 for not providing adequate subtitling on their content).
-Around 5% of people have a hearing impairment of some kind, so you’ll be leaving out a fairly large section of your audience if you don’t provide subtitling.
+Indeed, if you are making content for television you may well find subtitles are a legal requirement (Netflix were sued back in 2011 for not providing adequate subtitling on their content).

 SEO

 SEO, or search engine optimisation is the name given to the process of helping your website or online content to achieve a high ranking in search engines.
-This is important, as studies have shown that over 50% of Internet traffic goes to the top three results.
-Including video content on your website is a great way to boost your SEO, because Google views video content as more valuable than text.
+Including video content on your website is a great way to boost your SEO, because it increases dwell time, raises click-through rates and increases user engagement.
+Also, including a transcript gives the search engines more to read.

 Engagement

-International Reach
+International reach

 If you are looking to reach an international audience, then you may well need translation and subtitling services.
 Just as we wouldn’t recommend using auto-subtitling features, we would advise businesses to steer clear from the auto-translate plugins you can get such as srt translator, as they can miss the nuances of language.
 To really make sure your message gets across, you need subtitling and translation with localisation, which is the process of adapting language to make sure it fits the target culture.